habtamu-worku/sass/proposal/bogus-combinators.md

 ### Bogus Selector

-A [complex selector] is *bogus* if it has a leading or [trailing combinator].
+A [complex selector] is *bogus* if it has a leading or [trailing combinator], or if any of the simple selectors it transitively contains is a selector pseudo with a bogus selector.

 A selector list is *bogus* if any of its complex selectors are bogus.

 [trailing combinator]: #trailing-combinator